tommodore/dotfiles/README.md

 Dotfiles for various configurations in the home directory

-Should work in various Linux distributions and MacOSX
+Should work for various Linux distributions and MacOSX

 ## Vim
 run ```git submodule init && git submodule update``` before starting vim